 CHARDONNAY ISN’T THE ONLY WHITE GRAPE IN BURGUNDY.

-It may be the most famous, but Burgundy vineyards can—and do—also grow lesser known Aligoté, which tends to miss out on access to the most coveted terroir but does produce a nice, light, younger white wine.
+It may be the most famous, but Burgundy vineyards can—and do—also grow lesser known Aligoté, which produces a nice, light, younger white wine.
 They also blend Pinot Blanc into their white wines – a good example of this is included in our burgundy offer (see below) – Bruno Clair, Marsannay Sources de Roches 2017 (75% chardonnay, 25% Pinot Blanc).

 PINOT NOIR ISN’T THE ONLY RED GRAPE IN BURGUNDY.